Highlights. Global online shopping revenue totaled $6.01 trillion in 2024; projections indicate that sales will exceed $8.9 trillion by 2030.

 Please note that this report generally conforms to terminology used in source data to identify shopper demographics.

-• Shoppers in high-income ($100K or more) households are 18.2% more likely to shop online than high-middle income ($50k to $99k) households.
+• Shoppers in high-income households are 12.3% more likely to shop online than middle-income households.

 • 53% of male shoppers and 44% of female shoppers prefer to browse retail items online as opposed to in-store.